-4.5 Acknowledgement of a received DSC call
+4.5 Acknowledgement of a received digital selective calling call

 Acknowledgements shall normally be transmitted on the frequency paired with the frequency of the received call.
 If the same call is received on several calling channels, the most appropriate channel shall be chosen for transmission of the acknowledgement.